The Do’s and Don’ts of Competitive SEO Copywriting

 Gone are the days of spamming keywords to rank on SERPs.
 Today, Google sees this as one of black hat SEO practices — and may penalise your website for doing so.

-Remember, potential consumers won’t respond to a poorly written copy, and neither does Google.
+Remember, potential consumers won’t respond to poorly written copy, nor does Google.

 Don’t Write Unnecessary Copies

-Keep in mind that readers most likely respond to a compelling and well-written copy that goes straight to the point.
-If visitors see a massive chunk of text without any white space in between, they might leave immediately.
+Keep in mind that readers most likely respond to a compelling and well-written copy that gets straight to the point (see our best word count for SEO guide).
+Visitors might leave immediately if they see a massive chunk of text without any white space in between.

 Because of this, we recommend you to avoid writing unnecessary copies, whether it’s a blog post or a landing page.
 It’s also a good practice to keep your copy comprehensive, concise, and engaging to read.